Bira/octopus-carnival/_drafts/lphr-scene-13.md

   - Curse, 1 point ($300)
   - Panic, 1m radius ($400)
 - Alabaster Snake Eye ($1500, neg.)
+- A Balanced Dwarven Mace with Puissance 1 ($5450, 2.5kg)
+- Magic Armor (brigandine chest, light cloth limbs, no helmet, Fortity 1 and Lighten 1; $4674, 11.7kg)
+- An unholy symbol worth $1000 as jewelry.
+- 8 onyxes, each worth $250, for a total of $2000 worth of gems.
+- A rare sacred text for the dead god Aroden, worth $1000, in the museum offices where he was working when the alarm was raised.

 # The Silver Ravens (End of Adventure)